Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 An easy way to find this information is by looking at the roastery's packaging and website.

-For example, all of our coffee descriptions include transparent information about the specific farm, altitude where the individual coffee is grown and region among other details.
-You can have a look at the information of our coffees here.
+For example, all of our coffee descriptions include transparent information about the specific farm, the altitude where the coffee is grown, and the region, among other details.

 Ethical Coffee Subscriptions

-The topic of coffee subscriptions is a great one.
-We at Balance Coffee provide ourself on sourcing some of the best coffee beans in the world.
+The topic of coffee subscriptions is a great one—we at Balance Coffee pride ourselves on sourcing some of the world's best coffee beans.

 Big statement?
 We'll leave that up to you to decide...

-We source coffee from small farms and cooperatives and pay 25% more for our raw coffee before we roast it.
+We source coffee from small farms and cooperatives and pay 25% more for our raw coffee before roasting.

 For us this guarantees we're supplying ethical coffee in the UK and operating as an ethical coffee company too.

-There are also many other coffee roasters out there who operate sustainably and ethically so the choice as yours, so long as you carry out your research.
+There are also many other coffee roasters out there who operate sustainably and ethically, so the choice is yours, as long as you carry out your research.

 Conclusion: